AzRu/quadriga/docs/index.rst

 Quadriga
 --------

-Welcome to the documentation for **quadriga**, an unofficial Python client for Canadian cryptocurrency exchange platform QuadrigaCX_.
+Welcome to the documentation for **quadriga**, Python client for Canadian cryptocurrency exchange platform QuadrigaCX_.
 It wraps the exchange's `REST API v2`_ using the `requests`_ library.

 .. _QuadrigaCX: https://www.quadrigacx.com